-The coronavirus and the resulting economic disruption is leading toward significant REO listing opportunities for astute real estate agents.
+The coronavirus and resulting economic disruption has led to the potential for significant REO listing opportunities for real estate agents.
 This article will show you how brokers and agents can get REO listings from banks efficiently and consistently.

 Here’s what we’ll cover: